Who are our photography courses for?

 - Photography tends to be taught at the technical level, and requires you to retain a lot of ‘information’, which is hard to remember.

-There are 6 Basic Things that all cameras do.
+Discover the 6 Basic Things that all cameras do.

-Discover what they are, how to control them, and see the amazing results.
+Learn what they are, how to control them, and see the amazing results.

 I have developed a simple chart which I will give away on my workshops, and explain in plain English how to use them to shoot all manner of subjects with ease.
 It can even be stored on your phone for easy reference!!